tiianhk/timbremetrics/README.md

 ## Usage
 A minimal example
 ```
-from timbremetrics import TimbreMetric, print_results
+from timbremetrics import TimbreMetric
 metric = TimbreMetric()
 results = metric(model)
-print_results(model_name, results)
+print(results)
 ```
-The `model` provided should be a Callable and is used to produce embeddings of audio tensors of shape (1, num_samples).
+The `model` should be a Callable and is used to produce embeddings of audio tensors of shape `(1, num_samples)`.
-The output tensors should have the same shape so that their pairwise distances can be computed.
+Output tensors should have the same shape so their pairwise distances can be computed.

+See [here](timbremetrics/metrics.py#L86-L107) for arguments to initialize the metric.
+Check the files in `examples/` for examples.

+## Acknowledgement